 A highlight of the week was a visit to our friends’ garden and koi ponds.
 The day before our outing, Alastair and Vivian Rose collaborated on a pair of koi dishtowels for their hosts.
 Alastair actually did most of the embroidery, with Vivi pushing the needle threader, presser foot lever and start button occasionally.
 They chose the threads and were quite proud of the results.

 John and Susanna are the grandparents of Baby Shrek who surely found a world of delight at their home when he visited in September.
 Vivi’s mother and our daughter, Rebecca Susanne, was named for dear friend Susanna.
 (But Rebecca Susanna sounded a little too heavy on the -a”s.)

 After a short time, Vivian left the fish.
 They were pretty, they swam, she moved on.
 In her explorations, she discovered a quiet hideaway where Susanna likes to sit and read, though she seldom sits.
 She and her husband John are always on the go, what with keeping up with the garden and ponds, doing church work, and being friends to all.

 Among the bromeliads was a pink pineapple.
 Alastair was old enough to know that it was unique.
 Vivi just saw a pineapple.

 Our host John led Alastair to a barrel full of tadpoles under the treehouse.
 Somehow frog eggs had traveled through the pump to this holding tank and hatched.
 It was brimming with tadpoles that he could see up close and personal.

-Both children enjoyed the treehouse, one in which their mother and uncle spent time as a child.
+Both children enjoyed the treehouse, one in which their mother and uncle spent time as children.
 That fact didn’t impress them one bit, but I thought it was nice for them to know.